The Italian photographer talks Eleonora Usseglio-Prinsi through a selection of his images, on display in London

 Entering the Milella exhibition, my first feeling is one of disorientation.
 There are no captions to explain the images, no dates to give a chronological sense of order.
 Nor is there a sign with the name of the exhibition or the artist at the entrance – just a selection of thirty-five intense images spread across the two main rooms of Brancolini Grimaldi gallery.

-“You have get into the image” photographer Domingo Milella explains to me, “you have to work with it – almost be suspicious, but at the same time [that suspicion] is something that helps the visitor observe more carefully”.
+“You have get into the image” photographer Domingo Milella explains to me, “you have to work with it – almost be suspicious, but at the same time is something that helps the visitor observe more carefully”.

 Here, Domingo shares the personal itinerary running through the collection as he talks us through five favourite images from an exhibition spanning 10 years, including his latest travels around Turkey.